Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Learn what the DNS_PROBE_FINISHED_NO_INTERNET error means and how to fix it on Windows, macOS, Linux, and Chrome with step-by-step solutions.

 DNS_PROBE_FINISHED_NO_INTERNET is a Google Chrome error that appears when your browser can't resolve domain names to IP addresses.
-Despite the name, it doesn't always mean your internet connection is completely down β€” it often indicates a DNS-specific problem that's easy to fix.
+Despite the name, it doesn't always mean your internet connection is completely down — it often indicates a DNS-specific problem that's easy to fix.
+Understanding how DNS works is the first step to resolving this error quickly.

 What This Error Means

 When you see this error, Chrome attempted a DNS lookup and failed.
 The browser couldn't translate the domain name (like example.com) into an IP address, so it can't load the page.
+This is fundamentally a name resolution failure: your device can't reach the DNS resolver it's configured to use, or the resolver itself can't find an answer.

 Common causes: